 Do you live in Surrey or Sussex and are you able to offer a permanent home to a feline friend?
 These cats would be so grateful to have the chance of finding a loving home.

 Felines 1st is based in Crawley and is entirely run by volunteers.
-We are able to rehome cats within a 20 mile radius of the charity.
 Please note that we will be following strict procedures to ensure your safety, the safety of Felines 1st volunteers, and the welfare of cats in our care during the coronavirus pandemic.

-We have many cats and kittens in need of new loving homes – all with a unique story and their own individual personalities.
+Our cats and kittens in search of new loving homes all have their own unique story and individual personalities.
 If you are looking to adopt a cat please follow the steps outlined below so we can help you to find your perfect feline companion.

 How to adopt a rescue kitten/cat